-Tessa Zettel is an artist, writer, researcher and educator who works in various collaborative modes to imagine or enact other ways of living.
-Her interdisciplinary projects are often durational, participatory interventions in which a kind of fabulist archaeology makes visible contested histories and possible futures.
-They involve opening up spaces of dialogue, new forms of exchange, mapping, and revaluing overlooked cultural practices and knowledge.
+Tessa Zettel is an artist, writer and researcher working in various collaborative modes to imagine or enact other ways of living.
+Her projects respond to their contexts, employing a kind of fabulist archaeology to make visible contested histories and possible futures.
+Often this involves bringing forms of mapping, dialogue, publishing or exchange to overlooked cultural practices and knowledge.

-Tessa is also a co-founder of Makeshift, whose speculative site-based projects appeared in such exhibitions as If you were to live here… 5th Auckland Triennial, curated by Hou Hanru (Fresh Gallery, Auckland 2013), Primavera 2011 (Museum of Contemporary Art, Sydney 2011), Sister Cities Biennial: Urbanition (San Francisco Arts Commission Gallery/Carriageworks 2011), and In the Balance: Art for a Changing World (Museum of Contemporary Art, Sydney 2010).
+Tessa belongs to active group ventures Cloudship Press, Collective Disaster, (no)action(no)space, The Librarium and Weathering, and was previously part of Yurt Empire, the Summer School for Applied Autonomy, and Makeshift, whose speculative site-based projects appeared in such exhibitions as If you were to live here… 5th Auckland Triennial (Fresh Gallery, Auckland 2013) and In the Balance: Art for a Changing World (Museum of Contemporary Art, Sydney 2010).

-When in Sydney she teaches in various interdisciplinary design courses at the University of Technology Sydney.
+When in Sydney she teaches in Interdisciplinary Design at the University of Technology Sydney.